Autonomy founder says HP allegations don't add up

-LONDON (Reuters) - Mike Lynch, mathematics whiz and former boss of Autonomy, said he can’t see how accusations leveled by Hewlett-Packard Co of dodgy accounting add up to a $5 billion writedown on the software business he sold them last year.
+LONDON, Nov 23 (Reuters) - Mike Lynch, mathematics whiz and former boss of Autonomy, said he can’t see how accusations levelled by Hewlett-Packard Co of dodgy accounting add up to a $5 billion writedown on the software business he sold them last year.

 HP said on Tuesday it would write $8.8 billion off its $11.1 billion purchase of the British company, $5 billion of it due to “serious accounting improprieties” and “a wilful effort by Autonomy to mislead shareholders” revealed by a whistleblower and a forensic audit by accountants PricewaterhouseCoopers.